Dian Farmer Learning To Grow Our Own Food

 • Alfalfa meal

-All of these are natural fertilizer that your plants will love and will give you better results.
+All of these are natural organic fertilizers that your plants will love and will give you better results.

 Step 3: Reduce Acidity